I was thrilled to see these 35 Christians among TIME's top 100.

 “The Earth’s creation is the glory of God, as seen from the works of Nature by Man alone.
 The study of nature would reveal the Divine Order of God’s creation, and it was the naturalist’s task to construct a ‘natural classification’ that would reveal this Order in the universe.”

-It is a combination of his universal recognition as a genius of science and his committed faith in the Bible that he has earned a place among the most influential Christians.
+His universal recognition as a genius of science and his committed faith in the Bible have earned him a place among the most influential Christians.

 I am BORN AGAIN, and I am a Bible believer.